peterlsmith/Responsio/README.md

 </pre>

 ---

-## Testing

----

 ## Deploying
-Responsio is designed to be deployed in a servlet container such as Tomcat using the war file build product.
+Responsio is designed to be deployed in a servlet container such as Tomcat using the war file build product, and should be deployed via the servlet containers standard deployment tools (e.g. the manager interface in Tomcat).

+## Configuring
 Operationally, Responsio requires one initialization parameter to define a root directory that will be used for assistant configuration and logging.
-Generally, this is configured via the servlet container - for example, by adding the following line to <code>context.xml</code> in the <code>&lt;Context></code> element.
+This can be configured via the Tomcat context - for example, by adding the following line to Tomcat's <code>conf/context.xml</code> in the <code>&lt;Context></code> element.

 <pre>
   &lt;Parameter name="responsio.workdir"
-    value="&lt;directory>"
+    value="&lt;root directory>"
     override="true"
     description="Root working directory for this application"/>
 </pre>

-Where <code>&lt;directory></code> is the desired disk location.
+Where <code>&lt;root directory></code> is the desired disk location.
 Note that this directory MUST be accessible (read/write) by the user account under which the servlet container is running.
 This configuration value is expected to be set once only.

 Alternatively, this may be configured in the application web.xml file manually prior to building/packaging by adding a <code>&lt;init-param></code> element to the <code>&lt;servlet></code> element.

 <pre>
     &lt;init-param>
         &lt;param-name>responsio.workdir&lt;/param-name>
-        &lt;param-value>&lt;directory>&lt;/param-value>
+        &lt;param-value>&lt;root directory>&lt;/param-value>
     &lt;/init-param>
 </pre>

 ## Setup

-The operational directory used by Responsio contains the following:
+The root directory used by Responsio contains the following:

  - The main application configuration that may be changed periodically - such as logging levels, supported identities, etc. Many of these configuration parameters can be overridden by assistant specific values.